The Resurrection of Our Lord

 He is risen!
 He is risen, indeed!!
 Alleluia!!!

-The theme and many of the points made in this year’s Lenten/Easter series are from God’s Gift of Forgiveness (St. Louis: Concordia, 2011).
+The theme and many of the thoughts in this sermon are from Miracles of Lent (St. Louis: Concordia, 2011).